 So, How Do I Know If My Shirt Is Colorfast?

-I know all of this is confusing.
-Why don't they just tell us on the care label if the shirt is colorfast?
+All of this can be confusing.
+Why don't they just tell you on the care label if the shirt is colorfast?

-Well, clothing manufacturers should tell you if the garment is going to bleed.
+Clothing manufacturers should tell you if the garment is going to bleed.
 After all, they are the ones that know how the fabric was dyed.
-Most don't tell us outright because who wants to buy something that bleeds.
+Most don't tell you outright because who wants to buy something that bleeds?
 But there are hints.

 Do the Colorfastness Test